BertiMarco1997/Medacta_Exercise/README.md

 4. Run main.py on VS Code and follow the instructions in the terminal

 Valid login:
-- Standard Client --> username: mario  password: rossi
+- Standard Client --> username: "mario"  password: "rossi"
-- Admin Client --> username: admin  password: admin123
+- Admin Client --> username: "admin"  password: "admin123"

 # How to run the tests
 1. Open a new terminal and ensure you are in the folder containing the scripts